-Can an Internet blogger, consistent with the Constitutions of New York and of the United States, be arrested and prosecuted for criticizing, in pseudonymous postings, the conduct of the creators of a museum exhibit, and for lampooning a well-known academic figure in a satirical email hoax?
+Can an Internet blogger, consistent with the Constitutions of New York and of the United States, be arrested and prosecuted for criticizing, in pseudonymous postings, the conduct of the creators of a Dead Sea Scrolls museum exhibit, and for lampooning a well-known academic figure in a satirical email hoax?

-Does so-called “malicious” mimicry — in this instance, personification that prosecutors and criminal court judges consider not “humorous” or “clear” enough — result, under American law, in the commission of a crime of deceit and provocation, punishable by a lengthy term of imprisonment at Rikers Island?
+Does so-called “malicious” mimicry — in this instance, personification that prosecutors and criminal court judges consider not “humorous” or “clear” enough — result, under American law, in the commission of a crime of deceit and provocation, punishable by a term of incarceration in the Rikers Island penitentiary?

 Does an act of deadpan imitative mockery need to be “just for fun,” as New York City prosecutors are arguing, to be constitutionally protected?

-May 13, 2014 update: The New York Court of Appeals (New York State’s highest court, located in Albany), following its review of the “Dead Sea Scrolls trial” verdict, has issued a decision in the case, portions of which will now become the subject of further litigation in the federal courts and possibly in the United States Supreme Court.
+In May of 2014, the New York Court of Appeals (New York State’s highest court, located in Albany) issued a decision in the Raphael Golb case, portions of which will now be reviewed by the federal court.
 In sum:

-(2) In a rebuke to prosecutors that will have an immediate impact on many other cases, the court held that New York Penal Law § 240.30(1) is unconstitutional, and accordingly vacated all of Raphael Golb’s “aggravated harassment” convictions.
+(2) In a rebuke to prosecutors that had an immediate impact on approximately 7,600 other cases, the Court of Appeals declared New York Penal Law § 240.30(1) (which criminalized merely “annoying” speech) to be unconstitutional; accordingly, the court vacated Raphael Golb’s “aggravated harassment” convictions.